Ryanor/iot/README.md

 ## [Lecture 2](https://github.com/Ryanor/iot/tree/master/Portfolio/Lectures/Participation_02)
 First task:
-Find informations about low level buses
+- Find informations about low level buses
 	- my task was to search for informations about SPI

+Second task:
-Find informations about sensors
+- Find informations about sensors
 	- my task was to find informations about the alcohol sensor MQ-3

 User stories:
 - what is a user story